Good cinema gets acknowledged: Bhansali as 'Gangubai...' wins 5 National Film Awards | Entertainment

 Good cinema gets acknowledged: Bhansali as 'Gangubai...' wins 5 National Film Awards

-Good cinema gets acknowledged and a pat on the back from a respectful jury always brings joy, filmmaker Sanjay Leela Bhansali said on Thursday after his lavishly-mounted period biopic Gangubai Kathiawadi won five National Film Awards, including best actress honour for Alia Bhatt.Bhansali won two awards -- for best screenplay writer adapted along with Utkarshini Vashishtha and best editing for the film.
+Good cinema gets acknowledged and a pat on the back from a respectful jury always brings joy, filmmaker Sanjay Leela Bhansali said on Thursday after his lavishly-mounted period biopic Gangubai Kathiawadi won five National Film Awards, including best actress honour for Alia Bhatt.Bhansali won two awards -- for best screenplay writer adapted along with Utkarshini Vashishtha and best editing.

 - Country: